 Joining me today was my nephew, Jeff, who, after taking 9 months off from hiking because of a knee injury, had successfully tested it out on “Shooting Star Peak” back in July.
-However, a recent MRI revealed that his initial injury had completely torn both his ACL and his meniscus.
+However, a recent MRI revealed that his initial injury had completely torn his ACL and partially torn his meniscus.
 Yet, that didn’t stop Jeff from summiting “Shooting Star” nor did it cull his ambition to ascend “Lightning Peak”.
 Besides, it’s always good to hike with someone who is slower than you – just in case you run into a bear! 😉

 Both Jeff and I came away from the day marvelling at Bob’s route.
 His track up the northwest spur made gaining access to the mountain so simple that it’s easy to overlook the incredible work he did to even identify this obscure corrugation in the first place.
 I mean, that spur is hidden and to not only find it, but then to also discover a perfect animal trail leading all the way up, was pure wizardry.
 Moreover, given “Lightning Peak’s” proximity to Thunder Mountain, Bob’s appellation not only fits well, it’s also really cool to say!